rojomisin/chef-play/README.md

 # Usage

-Installs standalone distribution and configures it as a systemd or systemv service.
-The application.conf file can be created/overwritten with a template
-[included in distribution](https://github.com/dhoer/chef-play/wiki/Creating-a-local-template) or by an external template from another cookbook.
-The servicename will default to the project name of the distribution if none is provided.
-The pid path will default to `/var/run/#{service_name}/play.pid`.
+Installs Play 2.2+ standalone distribution and configures it as a systemd or systemv service.
+The application.conf file can be created/overwritten with a template [included in the distribution](https://github.com/dhoer/chef-play/wiki/Creating-a-local-template) or by an external template from another cookbook.
+The servicename will default to the project_name of the distribution if none is provided.
+For Linux users, zip files do not retain Linux file permissions so when the file is expanded the start script will be set as an executable.
+The pid path for Linux users will default to `/var/run/#{servicename}/play.pid`.

 ### Attributes